 Let’s look closer into this question.

 Regenerative braking refers to the process used by e-bikes to convert kinetic energy into electric charge to be used by the battery.
-Current technology levels, as well as speeds and weights of electric bicycles, do not allow using regenerative braking effectively on e-bikes.
-In short, regenerative braking does not make much sense on e-bikes.
+Current technology levels, as well as the speeds and weights of electric bicycles, do not allow using regenerative braking effectively on e-bikes.

 What is regenerative braking on e-bikes?
 Is it worth it?

-To be honest, regenerative braking on e-bikes is not worthy.
+To be honest, regenerative braking on e-bikes is not worth it.
 There are several reasons why such a braking system isn’t worth much to be installed on e-bikes.

 Now let’s investigate one at a time.

 Electric bikes do not produce enough kinetic energy for regenerative braking